-In his current position, Burton directs design teams as they take projects like the Buick Enclave, GMC Acadia, Saturn Outlook and Chevrolet Traverse from pencil to the pavement.
+In his current position, Burton directs design teams as they take projects like the Buick Enclave, GMC Acadia, Saturn Outlook and Chevrolet Traverse among others from pencil to the pavement.

 “Although I’m in a leadership role, first and foremost I’m a designer,” said Burton.
 “On a broader scope, I guide fidelity of design whether the project is being formed as an embryo, conceptualized on paper or screen, molded in clay, or manufactured and marketed in the production/post-production stage.”

 Prior to his work on exteriors, Burton was lead designer of interiors for front wheel platforms.
-The success of his innovative influence on the Buick Enclave and the Cadillac XLR, SRX and STS placed General Motors at the forefront of automotive interiors.
+The success of his innovative influence on the Buick Enclave, Cadillac XLR, SRX and STS placed General Motors at the forefront of automotive interiors.